 - Penalties and fines are not covered by liability insurance.

 - Liability insurance does not cover the cost if you want to sue someone.
 You will need law protection insurance in this case.
+Get a 15 EUR discount using this link!

 - Damages from criminal offenses